+(k) ERCOT-directed deployment of Load including as part of a Must-Run-Alternative under Section 3.14.4, as capacity procured through Section 6.5.1.1, or as part of a Large Load curtailment under Public Utility Regulatory Act (PURA) § 37.0561;

+(l) ERCOT-directed deployment of SOG including as part of a Must-Run-Alternative under Section 3.14.4 or as capacity procured through Section 6.5.1.1; and

+(m) ERCOT-directed deployment of ESR including as part of a Must-Run-Alternative under Section 3.14.4 or as capacity procured through Section 6.5.1.1.

-(2) The Real-Time Reliability Deployment Price Adder for Energy, and Real-Time Reliability Deployment Price Adders for Ancillary Services are estimations of the impact to energy prices and Real-Time MCPCs due to the above categories of reliability deployments.
-For intervals where there are reliability deployments as described in paragraph (1) above, the Real-Time Reliability Deployment Price Adder for Energy and Real-Time Reliability Deployment Price Adders for Ancillary Services are determined as follows:
+(2) The binding Real-Time LMPs for Energy, and binding Real-Time MCPCs for Ancillary Services reflect the energy prices and Real-Time MCPCs taking into consideration the above categories of reliability deployments.
+For intervals where there are reliability deployments as described in paragraph (1) above, the binding Real-Time LMPs for Energy and binding Real-Time MCPCs for Ancillary Services are determined as follows:

 (a) For RUC-committed Resources with a telemetered Resource Status of ONRUC and for RMR Resources that are On-Line: